YosysHQ/yosys/docs/source/using_yosys/more_scripting/interactive_investigation.rst

 :numref:`lscd` below demonstrates this using the ``example.v`` from `A simple circuit`_

-.. todo:: update yosys output with $ternary$example.v$3
+..
+TODO:: update yosys output with $ternary$example.v$3

 .. code-block:: none
    :caption: Demonstration of :cmd:ref:`ls` and :cmd:ref:`cd` having run ``yosys example.v``